julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 ## Winter Solstice Rituals Across Old Europe

 ### 1. **Keeping the Fire Alive**
 A living flame represented the sun’s survival.
+Some households kept a coal burning from the previous year.

 ### 2. **Juniper Smoke Cleansing**
 Swept across rooms and thresholds to clear wandering spirits.